The dos and don’ts of interviewing and hiring

 - If the decision is made to proceed with an adverse employment action, the employer must provide notice of the adverse action to the applicant or employee, along with:

-- contact information for any consumer reporting agency that furnished the report
+a. contact information for any consumer reporting agency that furnished the report;

-- a statement that the consumer reporting agency did not make the decision to take the adverse action and is unable to explain the reasons for the adverse action
+b. a statement that the consumer reporting agency did not make the decision to take the adverse action and is unable to explain the reasons for the adverse action;

 Failure to comply with the FCRA or ICRAA can result in penalties, attorneys’ fees, state or federal enforcement actions, as well as private lawsuits.
 In addition, any person who knowingly and willfully obtains a consumer report under false pretenses may face criminal prosecution.
 The laws applicable to background checks are fairly complicated and California Restaurant Association encourages members to seek legal advice to ensure compliance and to ensure that the employer has accepted grounds for seeking the background check.